LastAncientOne/Deep_Learning_Machine_Learning_Stock/README.md

 5. Polynomial Regression
 6. Stepwise Regression
 7. Ridge Regression
-5. Multivariate Regression Algorithm
+8. Multivariate Regression Algorithm
-6. Multiple Regression Algorithm
+9. Multiple Regression Algorithm
+10. K Means Clustering Algorithm
+11. Naïve Bayes Classifier Algorithm
+12. Random Forests
+13. Decision Trees
+14. Nearest Neighbours
-7. Lasso Regression
+15. Lasso Regression
-8. ElasticNet Regression
+16. ElasticNet Regression

 ### Different Types of Machine Learning Algorithms and Models
 Algorithms is a process and set of instructions to solve a class of problems.
 In addition, algorithms perform a computation such as calculations, data processing, automated reasoning, and other tasks.